This article is a gem for those, who want to dig deeper into product vs project thinking and adopt the best software development management strategy!

 Having the product mindset management and adhering to a continuous evolution of the outcome, the companies get:

-Have an idea?
-Find out everything about software product development services for startups!
+Find out everything you to know need about software product development services for startups!

 On the contrary, a project is a term defining cross-professional collaboration between teammates, where the project mindset is to achieve one similar goal or idea and meet the requested tasks and deadlines.
 Here, the most important aspects are the working scope, the budget, and the time developers have to fulfill the task.